Samillion/ModernZ/README.md

 **Why fork yet again?**

-- To add many features in: [Color Customization](docs/USER_OPTS.md#colors-and-style), [Options](docs/USER_OPTS.md) and [Locale Integration](docs/TRANSLATIONS.md)
+- Add extensive feature support, including [Color Customization](docs/USER_OPTS.md#colors-and-style), advanced [Options](docs/USER_OPTS.md), and [Locale Integration](docs/TRANSLATIONS.md).
-- To integrate console and select into the osc, which inspired mpv to apply it in the stock osc. [ref [#1](https://github.com/mpv-player/mpv/pull/15016), [#2](https://github.com/mpv-player/mpv/pull/15031)]
+- Integrate console and select functionality into the OSC—an approach that later inspired adoption in mpv’s stock OSC ([#1](https://github.com/mpv-player/mpv/pull/15016), [#2](https://github.com/mpv-player/mpv/pull/15031)).
-- To add a dedicated layout for images. [[details](/docs/IMAGE_VIEWER.md)]
+- Introduce a dedicated layout optimized for image viewing.
+See [details](/docs/IMAGE_VIEWER.md).
-- To re-do the project entirely to match mpv's stock osc standards, to ensure compatibility
+- Refactor the project to align with mpv’s stock OSC standards, ensuring long-term compatibility.
-- To eliminate old bugs and redundancy within the code
+- Remove legacy bugs and redundant code to improve maintainability and stability.
-    - Which allows other `Modern` forks to use ModernZ as a base, such as [zydezu/ModernX](https://github.com/zydezu/ModernX). [[Reference](https://github.com/zydezu/ModernX/releases/tag/0.3.9)]
+  - This also enables other `Modern` forks to build on ModernZ as a foundation, such as [zydezu/ModernX](https://github.com/zydezu/ModernX) ([reference](https://github.com/zydezu/ModernX/releases/tag/0.3.9)).

 In essence, to maintain and revive the `modern-osc` origin.